 The SEF is a School Self-Evaluation Form.
 This is usually completed by school leaders.
 The SEF lays out the reflections on the school’s impact in a number of areas.
 Schools may choose to involve other members of staff and gather views from parents and pupils.
 All of this can contribute to their evaluation.
-Governors have an important role in the writing of the SEF.
+Governors have an important role in the writing of the SEF school evaluation.
 They can often be the “outside eyes” useful to help schools with writing objectively.

 What is the purpose of the SEF?

-The Self-Evaluation is a chance for school leaders to reflect on their provision and impact.
+The school Self-Evaluation is a chance for leaders to reflect on their provision and impact.
 This will also include making future targets and plans.
 This should take into account any strengths and successes, as well as identifying areas for improvement.

 The SEF should be an honest account of what the school has done, what impact this has had, and what they will be doing next.
 School leaders choose which areas for improvement are the most important, both for the long term and the short term.
 Then create a priority list which is then revisited regularly.

-Reflections from the SEF are very important in helping schools to plan for changes, including budgeting implications of these changes or staffing impact.
+Reflections from the SEF school evaluation are very important in helping schools to plan for changes, including budgeting implications of these changes or staffing impact.
 It is also a look back on what has changed under the current school leadership already.
 They reference what has been achieved as well as what is still in progress.

 Is the SEF just for Ofsted?

 The SEF has adapted over the years along with the Ofsted Inspection Frameworks.
 However, since 2019, Ofsted do not expect the SEF to be based on any particular template.
-The Self-Evaluation Form should have a formative element.
+The school Self-Evaluation Form should have a formative element.
 This is to help school leaders look at what is going well.
 Also, what needs changing and to plan to make those changes relevant.
 Nothing is written in stone.
 Between inspections the SEF can keep being adapted to reflect their current position.
 Ofsted will use the SEF as part of inspections.
 It helps inform them of what has happened at the school since the last inspection and, also, to understand how the school leaders and governors view their school and their impact.